 Fragile Contexts Programming

-By 2030, two-thirds of the world’s poorest people will live in fragile contexts where governance, security, and social systems are severely weakened.
-In these regions, girls and boys are at greatest risk of harm through exploitation, malnutrition, violence, early marriage and being denied their basic rights in other ways.
+By 2030, two-thirds of the world's poorest people will live in fragile contexts where governance, security, and social systems are very weak.
+In these regions, children are at high risk of exploitation, malnutrition, violence, early marriage, and being denied their basic rights.

-We are committed to going further for the world’s most vulnerable children.
-By operating with agility and conflict sensitivity in fragile contexts, we can meet immediate needs while working toward sustainable, long-term impact, empowering communities to build resilience and break cycles of poverty and conflict that trap them.
+We are dedicated to helping the world's most vulnerable children and families.
+By being flexible and sensitive to conflicts in fragile areas, we can meet immediate needs and work toward long-term solutions.
+This helps communities build resilience and break the cycles of poverty and conflict.

-Through partnerships with community stakeholders, local civil society, churches and other faith organisations, we address the root causes of fragility and work to ensure that children are not just surviving but recovering and thriving in environments often marked by adversity.
+Through partnerships with community stakeholders, local civil society, churches, and other faith organisations, we address the root causes of fragility.
+Our goal is to ensure that children not only survive but also recover and thrive in challenging environments.

 Our Impact